 Student Stories

 Sangida Akter 2021 Salutatorian for Colin Powell School 1.
 Where are you from and what is your background?
 Please share your story from the period before you arrived at CCNY.
 My parents are originally from Bangladesh.
 I was born in Los Angeles, then moved to Queens, NYC where I have spent most of my life.
 However, for a period of years I did live in Saudi Arabia and often visit Bangladesh.
 In that way, I feel like I have a foot in both hemispheres.
-This is probably why the influence of… Read More »
+This is probably why the influence of cultural identity and beliefs in psychological research has captured my interest so… Read More »

 Tony Huertas 2021 Salutatorian for Colin Powell School Where are you from?
 Please share a little of your story.
 I am a proud student of Puerto Rican descent, born and raised in NYC.
 I am also a member of the LGBTQ community and I have a disability.
 I returned to the classroom after a thirty-year absence because I realized that there was more that I wanted to accomplish and there is no expiration date for learning and realizing the dream of graduating from college.
 As a member of the… Read More »